fluk3yluk3/fluk3yluk3.github.io/README.md

 # Configuration

-[Arda Acar](https://github.com/ardacarofficial/links-website/wiki "Arda Acar") has a great wiki documenting code modifications.
+Arda Acar has a great [wiki](https://github.com/ardacarofficial/links-website/wiki "wiki" documenting code modifications.

 # Run
 Upload your files to any hosting including GitHub Pages or any basic web server.
 No heavy requirements - it's a static site with only html and css!